eigenscape/gst-rerun/README.md

 With the command above, rerun will display two records.
-You can either merge them in the viewer, or set `recording-id` to a fixed value on both the tracer and sink, or spawn a single `rerun::RecordingStream`  as done in the example.
+You can either merge them in the viewer, or set `recording-id` to a fixed value on both the tracer and the sink, or spawn a single `rerun::RecordingStream`  as done in the first example.

 ## Development